addshore/yt-scam-hunter/README.md

 - QR code detection? [example](https://i.imgur.com/1jubd7R.png)
 - Check live chat messages for text too
 - Check description text too?
+- Twitter bot to get the word out?
 - Convince YouTube to do a better job?

+There are currently a set of "manual" scripts in this repository that act as a proof of concept for detection.

+ - `ytlive.js`: YouTube live video scam detection
+ - `report.js`: Automatically report videos that have been collected
+ - `domains.js`: Extract more domains to look for, from video texts
+ - `wallets.js`: Extract wallets from domains that appear to be scamming

+ Everything is currently being ported to a firebase app with APIs etc.
+ More to come on that as it is developed...

 ## Setup